microsoft/rushstack.io-website/pages/heft_tasks/jest.md

 ## The "extends" field

 The `"extends"` field in **jest.config.json** is a Heft-specific enhancement that will not work if the Jest command line is invoked without Heft.
-It replaces Jest's `"preset"` field which has limited module resolution and does not support rigs.
+It replaces Jest's `"preset"` field which has limited module resolution capabilities and does not support rigs.

 If for some reason your `jest.config.json` needs to be directly readable by Jest, the `disableConfigurationModuleResolution` plugin setting can be used to restore the old behavior.